steamgames-hub/steamgames-hub-2/README.md

 > Note: This project is a CSV-only refactor; prior UVL/UVLHub references have been removed.

+## File storage (local vs AWS S3)

+The app now uses a unified storage layer that keeps uploads under `uploads/` when running locally, but transparently switches to AWS S3 whenever bucket credentials are present.
+Configure the following environment variables in production (e.g., on Render) to persist datasets and community images when the dyno goes to sleep:

+- `AWS_ACCESS_KEY_ID`
+- `AWS_SECRET_ACCESS_KEY`
+- `S3_BUCKET`
+- `S3_REGION`
+- *(optional)* `S3_PREFIX` to store files under a custom folder inside the bucket

+Files are still staged locally during uploads (so previews work instantly) and re-downloaded on demand if the file is only present in S3.
+When the variables above are not set, everything keeps behaving as before using the local filesystem defined by `UPLOADS_DIR`/`WORKING_DIR`.

 ## Git hooks and Conventional Commits

 This repository ships a versioned `commit-msg` hook to enforce [Conventional Commits 1.0.0].